ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocol Properties that are not applicable to a Message.

 Changing one of these Protocol Properties on one Connection in the group changes it for all others.
 Per-Message Protocol Properties, however, are not entangled.
-For example, changing "Timeout for aborting Connection" (see {{timeout}}) on one Connection in a group will automatically change this Protocol Property for all Connections in the group in the same way.
+For example, changing "Timeout for aborting Connection" (see {{conn-timeout}}) on one Connection in a group will automatically change this Protocol Property for all Connections in the group in the same way.
 However, changing "Lifetime" (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection, entangled or not.

 If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement Clone.
 In that case, entangled Connections are multiplexed together, giving them similar treatment not only inside endpoints but also across the end-to-end Internet path.